Depression and Low Mood

 Many people who feel low or sad, also feel anxious and vice-versa, so there may be more useful links under Anxiety.

 Mental health professionals advise that the most important thing you can do is just be there as much as you can for your child and keep telling them they are loved.
-You may not be able to ‘fix’ it ‘ for them even though you very much want to, but you can support them to get better and help them feel hopeful for the future.
+You may not be able to ‘fix’ it for them even though you want to, but you can support them to get better and help them feel hopeful for the future.
 Read some of the stories and blogs below about other families who have been through severe clinical depression and how they coped.

-How do I know if I have Depression and what can I do about it?
+How do I know if I have depression and what can I do about it?

 • Moodtools A free App for managing depression with a mood tracker, videos, meditations and more.
 A sister App to the popular FearTools for anxiety.